Abhishekinthegrid/SIH26006-Intelligent-Freight-Forecasting/README.md

 The frontend will normally be available at: http://localhost:5173
-16. Frontend Environment Configuration Create/configure the frontend environment variable:
+16. Frontend Environment Configuration
+The frontend uses the following environment variable:
 VITE_API_URL
 For the deployed backend:
 VITE_API_URL=https://sih26006-backend.onrender.com